 6: Follow me on Facebook and/or Twitter if you have such social network memberships.
 My movie viewings and my scale-from-1-to-10 numbers should appear in your feed.
 My Opinions of the Weeks will appear every weekend.
-If I watch a movie you like, or if you agree with the general opinion I have of it, click the "like" button on my Facebook post, or make an interesting comment.
-The more you like and comment, the more it will appear in your feed.
+If I watch a movie you like, or if you agree with the general opinion I have of it, click the "like" or any reaction button on my Facebook post, or make an interesting comment.
+Start a conversation.
+The more you react and comment, the more it will appear in your feed.

 7: Whenever you think about a movie, whether I've seen it or not, think to yourself, "I wonder if Matt/MMWW has seen that movie," or "I wonder what Matt/MMWW thinks about that movie."
 Come to the page, click on the movies list and/or reviews chart, type ctrl-F or command-F (find) to search for the movies you're interested in, see what I think, and if you've seen the movie, compare your thoughts to my thoughts.
 There will be some ways we agree, and there may be some ways we disagree, and both are okay.
-If I haven't posted on Facebook recently about that specific movie, feel free to type something directly on my Facebook wall.
+If I haven't posted on Facebook recently about a specific movie, feel free to type something directly on my Facebook wall.

 8: If you feel like watching a movie, but don't know which one to watch, come to my page, click on the movies list, and look over my top 100 favorite movies, marked in yellow, and watch a movie you haven’t seen before.
 To expand, feel free to look over my top 200 or 300, not marked in yellow.
 Look over anything I give an 8 or higher, or 7+ or 7.
 Obviously, the ones closer to the top of the list I tend to recommend more than the ones under them.
 If you're looking for a recent movie, playing in the theaters or recently released on home video, type ctrl-F or command-F (find) and look for this year or last year.
 Watch a movie or a few movies that are high on the list.